ppi-ag/kibana-heatmap/README.md

 ### Apache Flume

-If you use Apache Flume with Morphlines to import your log data you can use the [morphline configuration](morphline.conf) to generate the time-slot attribute.
+If you use Apache Flume with Morphlines to import your log data you can use this [morphline configuration](morphline.conf) to generate the time-slot attribute.

 ### Logstash